;

 Credit and debit cards

 Visa, Mastercard, and American Express are widely accepted credit and debit cards in Mexico.
-However, not all businesses accept cards and some may have a minimum purchase amount for card transactions.
+However, not all businesses accept cards, and some may have a minimum purchase amount for card transactions.
+Cash remains a common alternative, particularly in smaller or local establishments.
+As digital payments continue to grow, mobile payment methods like Apple Pay and Google Pay are gaining traction in urban areas.

 Mobile payments